The Difference Between Softball & Soccer Cleats

 Plastic Cleats

 Plastic bottomed cleats are well-rounded for all sports.
-If you’re looking for the best buying option, plastic bottom cleats are the best bet.
+Plastic bottom cleats are the best bet if you’re looking for the best buying option.

 They tend to wear down the more they’re worn on hard surfaces and in general.
 One benefit of getting plastic cleats is getting removable spikes.
 These spikes can be purchased, and new cleats can quickly be replenished to full traction in minutes.